uchicago-capp-30320/new-arrivals-chi/README.md

 Have an idea to make it better?
 Submit feedback or report a bug [here.](https://forms.gle/T4gDc7fVu8GHCk2b6)

 Want to get in touch?
-Email us at newarrivalschi.contact@gmail.co
+Email us at newarrivalschi.contact@gmail.com.